 Income taxes receivable was \$3.4 million and \$4.0 million at December 31, 2014 and 2013, respectively, and was included in other current assets in the consolidated balance sheet.
 Income taxes payable of \$0.1 million at December 31, 2014 was included in other accrued liabilities in the consolidated balance sheet.
-In addition, income taxes payable of \$2.4 million and \$1.3 million at December 31, 2014 and 2013, respectively, were included in other liabilities in the consolidated balance sheet.
+In addition, income taxes payable of \$2.4 million and \$1.3 million at December 31, 2014 and 2013, respectively, were included in other liabilities in the consolidated balance in other liabilities in the consolidated balance sheet.
 The balance in other liabilities relates to certain unrecognized tax benefits.